Framework Convention for the Protection of National Minorities

 The Framework Convention for the Protection of National Minorities (FCNM) is a multilateral treaty of the Council of Europe aimed at protecting the rights of minorities.
 It came into effect in 1998 and by 2009 it had been ratified by 39 member states.

 History

 The Council of Europe first discussed according specific protection for national minorities in 1949, but it was not until 1990 that the Council of Europe made a firm commitment to protect these minority groups.
 Recommendation 1134 (1990) contained a list of principles which the Assembly considered necessary for this purpose.
 The Parliamentary Assembly did in the beginning call for adoption of a protocol to the ECHR.
 The Framework was signed in February 1995 by 22 member States of the Council of Europe and became active in 1998.
-By mid-2005, 43 member states had signed and 39 ratified it.
+By September 2024, 38 states have ratified the treaty and another 4 have signed it.
+Russia left the treaty in 2024.